1st ANGLICO’s 72nd Anniversary Battle Colors Rededication Ceremony

-U.S. Marine Corps Lt.
-Col. Morris M. Sharber, the commanding officer of 1st Air Naval Gunfire Liaison Company, I Marine Expeditionary Force Information Group, and U.S. Marine Sgt.
-Maj.
-Jose H. Molina, the 1st ANGLICO Sergeant Major, pose with veteran Marines after a rededication ceremony on Marine Corps Base Camp Pendleton, California, March 3, 2023.
+U.S. Marines and veterans of the 1st Air Naval Gunfire Liaison Company, I Marine Expeditionary Force Information Group, celebrate their 72nd anniversary by rededicating their battle colors on Marine Corps Base Camp Pendleton, California, March 3, 2023.
 The celebration of a unit’s lineage is a time-honored tradition where the battle colors are rededicated, reaffirming to those past and present, the significant sacrifices 1st ANGLICO has made for the Marine Corps.
-(U.S. Marine Corps photo by Lance Cpl.
-Macie Ross)
+(U.S. Marine Corps video by Lance Cpl.
+Joseph Helms)

 |Date Taken: